ans-group/docs.ukfast.co.uk/source/monitoring/logicmonitor/sdt.md

 Group-Level SDT
 Applying SDT at the group level suppresses all alerting for every device within that group.
-This is ideal for large-scale maintenance affecting multiple systems—for example, patching a full server tier or performing network infrastructure updates.
+This is ideal for large-scale maintenance affecting multiple system, for example, patching a full server tier or performing network infrastructure updates.

 **Device-Level SDT**